nexendrie/nexendrie.gitlab.io/index.md

 Used stuff
 ----------

 Our primary programming language is PHP.
 Our packages except testbench use version 8.1/8.3.
 Our projects are powered by [Nette Framework](https://nette.org).
-We heavily test our code with Nette Tester (improved by testbench by Martin Zlámal).
-We also run codesniffer, parallel lint and phpstan on our codebase in CI to ensure its quality.
+We heavily test our code and also run codesniffer, parallel lint and phpstan on our codebase in CI to ensure its quality.

 Contributing
 ------------